Umich-DNNG/pynoise/RossiAlpha/documentation/SETTINGS.md

 $`
 MARBE = \frac{\Sigma_{i=1}^n c_i\cdot e_i}{\Sigma_{i=1}^n c_i^2}
 `$, where $`c_i`$ is the number of counts for the $`i^{th}`$ bin, and $`e_i`$ is the error for the $`i^{th}`$ bin.
 * Max avg relative bin err (*float*): the MARBE, as described above.
-This is given as a fraction; for example, if you wanted your maximum average relative bin error to be 10%, you would enter 0.10.
+For example, if you wanted your maximum average relative bin error to be 10%, you would enter 0.10.
 * Error Bar/Band (*"bar" or "band"*): whether the error should be represented as a bar or a band on the histogram.
 * Fit minimum (*float*): the time difference at which to start fitting an exponential curve to the histogram, in the units given by the "Input time units" setting.
 * Fit maximum (*float*): the time difference at which to stop fitting an exponential curve to the histogram, in the units given by the "Input time units" setting.